uz-java/spring-with-MVC/README.md

 - `version`: The version to install.
 Default: 8.5.54
 - `version_archive`: The filename of the versioned archive to install.
 Default: apache-tomcat-VERSION.tar.gz
 - `install_path`: Full path to the install directory.
 Default: `/opt/tomcat_INSTANCENAME_VERSION`
 - `tarball_base_uri`: The base uri to the apache mirror containing the tarballs.
-Default: `<http://archive.apache.org/dist/tomcat/>'
 - `checksum_base_uri`: The base uri to the apache mirror containing the md5 or sha512 file.
-Default: '<http://archive.apache.org/dist/tomcat/>'
 - `verify_checksum`: Whether the checksum should be verified against `checksum_base_uri`.
 Default: `true`.
 - `dir_mode`: Directory permissions of the `install_path`.
 Default: `'0750'`.
 - `tarball_uri`: The complete uri to the tarball.
 Default: `TARBALL_BASE_URI/tomcat-#{major_version(version)}/v#{version}/bin/#{version_archive}.#{version_checksum_algorithm(version)}`